rxrossi/availability-rest/README.md

 ]
 ```

-Such format integrates nicely with `react-available-times`.
+Such format integrates nicely with libraries like `react-available-times`.

-The available methods for this resource are GET and PUT on /v1/professionals/:id/availability
+The available methods for this resource are GET and PUT on /v1/availabilities
+It is necessary to be authenticated as a professional to use this route, and results of GET are the professiona'ls availabilities and PUT replaces the availabilities of the professional

 ## Getting all professionals available in a range of time